-Our environment, on a global, community, and home-base level, directly affects our physical and emotional wellness, which in turn affects all other dimensions of our wellness.
+Our environment, on a global, community, and home-base level, directly affects our physical and emotional wellness, which in turn affects all other dimensions of our well.
 Environmental wellness is dependent upon the way that we take care of our environment.
 The idea is to live consciously, mindfully, and harmoniously with the Earth, and to also care for the spaces that we create.

 What’s good for the planet is good for us.
 Living an environmentally-well life is having respect for the Earth and respect for yourself through your choices and actions.
 The same way that we are only given one body for the entirety of our life, we are collectively only given one Earth.
 We must take care of our environment so that our environment can take care of us.